strimzi/proposals/058-zk-kraft-migration.md

 **_Status changes_**

-The FSM moves to a `BrokersOutMigration` state to continue the finalization by configuring and rolling the controllers with the ZooKeeper migration disabled and not connected to ZooKeeper anymore.
+The FSM moves to a `KRaftFinalizingMigration` state to continue the finalization by configuring and rolling the controllers with the ZooKeeper migration disabled and not connected to ZooKeeper anymore.
 This state is useful if the operator crashes and it needs to recover correctly on startup not rolling brokers again but continuing with rolling controllers.

 ---

 **_Preconditions_**

-The FSM is in the `BrokersOutMigration` state (as per `Kafka.status.migrationState` field).
+The FSM is in the `KRaftFinalizingMigration` state (as per `Kafka.status.metadataState` field).
 The the `strimzi.io/kraft: enabled` annotation is already applied on the `Kafka` custom resource.
 The brokers are up and running with the ZooKeeper migration disabled and not connect to ZooKeeper ensemble anymore.